Fall 2018 Teaching Enhancement Grants

-SUBMISSION DEADLINE: The Summer 2018 submission deadline has passed.
+SUBMISSION DEADLINE: The Fall 2018 submission deadline has passed.
 All awardees have been notified.

 The Teaching Enhancement Grant is designed to help faculty enhance student learning during a single course.
 With this grant, faculty may be reimbursed for classroom expenditures up to $100.

 - Funds may be used for such purposes as honoraria for outside speakers or materials that are “used up” during the course (e.g., short-term subscription to online teaching tools, special materials for a science or arts course that do not have a lab fee).
 Funds may not be used for basic “school supplies” (e.g., poster board, markers).

 - Grants can 1) be made directly to a faculty member, or 2) be transferred to an academic department or program budget.